andreasabel/agda2lagda/README.md

   Nested comments are not recognized.

 - The rest is interpreted as code and wrapped in a `code` environment.

+Conversion into Markdown (option `--markdown`):

+- Single line comments are turned into ordinary text.
+  * At the end of the file, extra block comment terminators are removed.

+- Comment blocks, if started on the 0th column, count as _commenting out_.
+  These will be turned into HTML comments.
+  Nested comments are not recognized.

+- The rest is interpreted as code and wrapped in a code environment (triple backticks).

 Examples (rendered):
 - http://www.cse.chalmers.se/~abela/#MultiSortedAlgebra